getsentry/rfcs/text/0092-replay-issue-creation.md

 # Summary

 We want to detect certain categories of issues only available through the Session Replay product.
-The first of these issues is the "Slow Click" detection issue.
+These issues can only be detected on the SDK.
+The Replay back-end will never have enough data to find these issues.
+For that reason this is primarily an SDK driven workload with the Replay back-end acting as a middleman between the SDK and the Issues platform.

+Should the Replay SDK use the Replay back-end to generate new issues or should the SDK generate those issues through a generic, non-replay-specific interface?

 # Motivation